Donald Trump Reportedly Tells Governors To Step Up Or Else They’ll ‘Look Like A Bunch Of Jerks’

-President Donald Trump had harsh words for governors in a conference call on Monday.
+President Donald Trump reportedly had harsh words for governors in a conference call on Monday.
 According to a tweet by CBS News’ Ed O’Keefe, the president called on states to step up enforcement.

 “You have to dominate, if you don’t dominate you’re wasting your time.
 They’re going to run over you, you’re going to look like a bunch of jerks.
 You have to dominate.”

-The call came after a weekend filled with peaceful protests and riots in major cities across the United States after last Monday’s death of George Floyd in the custody of former Minneapolis police officers.
-The president also told governors that Washington D.C. was under control over the weekend, despite reports that the Secret Service rushed the president and others to an underground bunker near the White House amid the situation.
+The call came after a weekend filled with both peaceful protests and riots in major cities across the United States after last Monday’s death of George Floyd in the custody of former Minneapolis police officers.
+The president also told governors that Washington, D.C., was under control over the weekend, despite reports that the Secret Service rushed the president and others to an underground bunker near the White House amid the demonstrations outside 1600 Pennsylvania Avenue.
+Trump also insinuated the possibility of bringing in troops to help quell the growing unrest in the nation’s capital.

 President Trump also encouraged the U.S. governors to arrest people, track them, and put them in jail for a significant amount of time in order to deter this type of thing from happening in the future.
 Then, he criticized some of those on the phone call for their responses to the protests and riots in the wake of Floyd’s death, admitting that the unrest is not great for the country.